 - Ask your administrator about a classroom set of IPad’s or laptops.
 If a new set is not available, ask to borrow.
 If borrowing is not available ask for a set not being used any longer.
 Technology is often updated as it improves.
 Those Ipads and laptops from 4 years ago are now considered obsolete and may have been replaced.

 - Look for videos/screencasts on Youtube to show your students before you begin a unit.
 It is a powerful tool to give your students prior knowledge ahead of skill/gameplay development.
 Examples of videos/screencasts I show are here: (I made this screencast 🙂 and here.

 - Start using bluetooth today!
 Your phone or my preferred device, the IPOD Touch, has bluetooth.
 Most current portable sound systems have bluetooth.
 (My favorite is the ION Block Rocker).
 Connect them and enjoy wireless music with your classes.
-Now add a wonderful timer app such as Tune Time (see it in action here) or Crank Round Timer and the engagement in your classes will increase immeasurably.
+Now add a wonderful timer app such as Tune Time (see it in action here) and the engagement in your classes will increase immeasurably.
 To learn how to set up bluetooth go here.

 - Many people are afraid of technology as they fear breaking it.
 It is difficult to break technology!!!
 Unless you go the sledgehammer approach :).
 My point is, when learning to implement new ideas, press buttons.
 See what they do.
 Have a vision of what you would like to see, find a tutorial on YouTube or the web, and start pressing buttons.

 Technology in physical education is not a new tool but it has been slow to implement in classrooms around the country because of ambivalence and/or fear.
 It is time to embrace it.
 The amount of technological tools available is evolving at a rapid pace and it is vital physical educators learn to incorporate them into the classroom for the betterment of our students, schools and profession.